sarajw/blog-tutorial-demo/README.md

-# Astro Tutorial - Part 5
+# Astro Tutorial - Final Blog Project

-The Astro tutorial "Build a Blog" project.
-State of the code after the end of Unit 5.
+This is the project you'll make with the [Astro Tutorial](https://docs.astro.build/en/tutorial/0-introduction/).